gipritchard/Space-Debris/Space Debris.md

 	- If the space you move into contains any debris, your spaceship takes 1 point of damage.

 <img src="https://raw.githubusercontent.com/gipritchard/Space-Debris/refs/heads/main/assets/screenshots/TX_Rulebook_Action_MoveExample.png" width=200/>
-*Example: Caitlin chooses the thrust action and moves her pawn twice.
+<i>Example: Caitlin chooses the thrust action and moves her pawn twice.
 Her first move places her to 'Satellite B's space.
 Her second move places her in a space with two debris.
-Even though the space has more than 1 debris, she only takes 1 point of damage.*
+Even though the space has more than 1 debris, she only takes 1 point of damage.</i>

 ### Capture Debris
 - Move any number of debris from your space onto your spaceship.